The foundation of our Christian faith is Jesus Christ the son of God. He is the author & finisher of our faith :

 It is important please not to take any comments above as personal attacks, but rather, to allow them to motivate us to further Bible study & to continue examining all things we learn carefully.
 Any doctrine claiming to be based on the Bible must be carefully checked against the Bible.

--If any church leader or teachers who claims to be a Christian rejects or changes any of these foundational doctrines above, then he’s causing division & according to the Word of God (Rom.16:17) he needs to be avoided.
+-If any church leader or teachers who claims to be a Christian rejects or changes any of these foundational doctrines above, then he’s causing division & according to the Word of God he needs to be avoided,(Rom.16:17).
 But if the person is unsaved, was taught unsound doctrine or is a babe in Christ, then he/she needs to be taught/discipled in the love of Christ.
 As believers in Jesus Christ, it is God’s command that we love Him, love one another, and love those who are not believers.
 We are to love even our enemies.
 (Mathew 5:44).
 To love them means also to give them the true gospel of the Scriptures, so they may come to Christ & be save.